chassq/CodeChallenge/README.md

 ## Authentication

-1. Right click on the CodeChallengeAPI project and select Manage User Secrets
+1. Add user secrets to both the **CodeChallengeAPI** and **TwitterServiceTest** projects.
+Right-click on the projects and select Manage User Secrets from the context menu.
 2. In the secrets.json file place the json below.
 You will need to get the specified values from an application you registered in the Twitter developer portal.
     see: https://developer.twitter.com/
 3. You will need to use either the ConsumerKey/ConsumerSecret combination or the BearerToken by itself.
 There is no need to use both the ConsumerKey/ConsumerSecret